User Guide

 Description: Function should be private (prefix with underscore)

-When triggered: A function is only used within its defining module and should be marked as private
+When triggered: A function is only used within its defining module based on sophisticated import analysis

 Example violation: